agata-anastazja/snakes-ladders/README.md

 Landing field from a snake or ladder will not be the beginning of snake or ladder A roll can be lucky and unlucky at the same time
-A single roll can be lucky for more then one reason but will be counted just once
+A single roll can be lucky for more then one reason but will be counted just once A roll is lucky if we land next to snake without stepping on it when we get off the ladder if there is a ladder A roll is lucky and unlucky if we land on a snake entry point that is just next to another snake entrypoints

 ## License